-I have been doing mindfulness now, on an off, for approximately four years and I have to be honest with you (sorry to shatter your illusions) but it doesn’t get any easier.
+I have been doing mindfulness now, on an off, since 2013 and I have to be honest with you (sorry to shatter your illusions) but it doesn’t get any easier.
 In fact, mindfulness becomes more challenging with every sitting.

 Mindfulness is often misunderstood to be simply the practice of sitting still and thinking, however, that is a miscalculation of what mindfulness really is and what it takes to practice it.
 I suppose the key to what mindfulness really is, is in the descriptor that defines what you do; ‘Practice’.
 That word alone defines what you do when you put mindfulness into action and it is what you need to do to make it work.

 Let’s make it very clear from the start that the phrase “practice makes perfect “, does not apply in this instance.
 When we use the word practice we are referring to the process of repeatedly putting in place a methodology that we call mindfulness.
 Like any practice, it takes effort to undertake it and it takes dedication and commitment to continue with it.
 However, the purpose of mindfulness is not to achieve an outcome e.g. a body that is sculpted or a dance move that is fluid.
 No, mindfulness meditation practice is a process of sitting with what comes up (bodily and emotionally), and is a technique whose outcome is not known, nor predictable or expected.
 Mindfulness, is truly a practice with no goal of attaining [A, B or C] and would appear on the surface to be very simple.
 However, this is where the real ‘kicker’ is.